 It is important to consider how many emails a subscriber might receive in a short period due to automations and newsletter sending.
-Being strategic about your delay timing will help to avoid over-sending to your contacts and increasing your unsubscribe rate.
+Being strategic about your delays will help avoid overwhelming your contacts and minimize your unsubscribe or complaint rate.

 Exclusions and end criteria

 Some automations or emails in a series may not be relevant for all customers who perform the trigger actions.
 These are configured at the automation level.

 Subscribers start a series when they perform the trigger action for that automation.
 If you would like to prevent an otherwise eligible subscriber from starting or progressing in a series, you may apply a tag to their customer record and assign that tag as an exclusion for the automation.